sanfanling/mine-sweeper/README.md

 # mine sweeper
 ## It is a PyQt5 version of classic windows mine sweeper game.
-The final purpose of this application is no experience between clone version and windows classic version
+The final purpose of this application is no difference between clone version and windows classic version

 ### Dependency:
 * python >= 3.7